14 best product tour software for SaaS teams (2026)

 (Source)

-Userlane is another product tour software option that includes code-free implementation, interactive tour features, and a well-designed in-app UX.
-Its “Userlane Assistant” feature serves as an interactive knowledge guide for customers who require help at any step.
-The Assistant is only enhanced by Userlane’s ability to target and segment users based on behaviors using the product’s built-in analytics functionality.
+Userlane is another product tour software option that includes low-code implementation, interactive tour features, and a well-designed in-app UX.
+Its "Userlane Assistant" feature serves as an interactive knowledge guide for customers who require help at any step.
+The Assistant is only enhanced by Userlane's ability to target and segment users based on behaviors using the product's built-in analytics functionality.
+Enterprise teams commonly use Userlane to guide employees through complex internal tools like SAP or Salesforce, reducing support requests during software rollouts.

 The primary drawback to Userlane is that it doesn't appear polished.
 Their analytics and reporting features lack certain desirable features like the ability to export data to Excel.
 A few people have pointed out bugs that have disrupted their work in the Userlane editor.
 However, these issues are countered by Userlane's strengths as an interactive product tour solution.